Typhochlaena seladonia care guide

 maintenance

 At Marshall Arachnids, we strive to take each species’ natural history into account when designing and maintaining vivaria for our spiders.
-We provide our T. seladonia adults and slings with a thermal gradient of about 76 to 82°F, with the top of the enclosure being the warmest.
+We provide our T. seladonia adults and slings with a thermal gradient of about 78 to 84°F, with the top of the enclosure being the warmest.
 Although T. seladonia are relatively inactive and don't thermoregulate the same way other arboreal species do, this heat gradient may still be taken into consideration by the spider when it is choosing a new trap site or modifying its current trap.
 We use a fine mister to spritz lightly about every other day to provide fresh water droplets to drink from and to raise ambient humidity for live plants.
 Once a week or so, we will also use a squeeze bottle to dribble a few drops of water directly onto the trap door so the spider can drink directly from it if needed.
 We add a small amount water to the substrate for live plants and clean-up crew as needed, but we are careful to not saturate the substrate.
 Change the water dish a few times a week, or as soon as it is soiled.

 Extra notes on behavior

-• It is perfectly normal for the keeper to almost never see their seladonia - after all, that's why they build their own shelter in the form of a trapdoor.
+- It is perfectly normal for the keeper to almost never see their seladonia - after all, that's why they build their own shelter in the form of a trapdoor.
 We've never experienced or seen other keepers report a seladonia passing away inside the trap.
 Usually the spider will come out to seek water or something else if it is ill or dehydrated, so we recommend very rarely if ever disturbing the spider while it is in its trap other than to occasionally check abdomen size.

-• T. seladonia will molt within their trap and usually toss their old molt right out below the trap.
+- T. seladonia will molt within their trap and usually toss their old molt right out below the trap.
 Sometimes they will come out and throw their molt into their water dish!
 There is no reason for the keeper to attempt to remove the molt prior to the spider discarding it from the trap.

-• T. seladonia may choose to abandon their old trap after molting in favor of finding a better, larger spot to build a new trap.
+- T. seladonia may choose to abandon their old trap after molting in favor of finding a better, larger spot to build a new trap.
 This may be a good time to consider an upgrade in housing size or new trap sites.
-It's also wise to rehouse while the spider is still inside the trap by removing the entire piece of wood/material that the trap is on and placing that in the new enclosure with more trap choices.
+It's also wise to rehouse while the spider is still inside the trap by removing the entire piece of wood/material that the trap is on and placing that in the new enclosure with more potential trap site choices.

-• Some T. seladonia may still eat while they are out of their trap or haven't yet built a trap, so you may consider offering a prey item during this time.
+- Some T. seladonia may still eat while they are out of their trap or haven't yet built a trap, so you may consider offering a prey item during this time.
 Remove any uneaten food the next day.

-• In our opinion and experience, T. seladonia is not a handleable or hands-on species and does not enjoy being disturbed by human contact.
+- In our opinion and experience, T. seladonia is not a handleable or hands-on species and does not enjoy being disturbed by human contact.
 Resist the urge to interfere with their natural behaviors as often as possible and your spider will thrive.